Automated, x-ray guided laser welding is the secret behind the Ariane 6 rocket nozzle

 Additive manufacturing and laser technology contribute to exorbitant improvements

-”We have constructed a fully automatic production plant which first laser-welds approx. 1,400 cooling channels in the high-temperature resistant stainless steel and subsequently adds the necessary reinforcements using additive manufacturing,” says Thomas Aaboe Jensen.
+”We constructed a fully automatic production plant which first laser-welds approx. 1,400 cooling channels in the high-temperature resistant stainless steel and subsequently adds the necessary reinforcements using additive manufacturing,” says Thomas Aaboe Jensen.

-In addition to many and different prototypes for testing during the development phase, FORCE Technology has also delivered the sensor system for a new advanced production plant at GKN Aerospace, where future nozzles will be manufactured.
+In addition to many and different prototypes for testing during the development phase, FORCE Technology also delivered the sensor system for a new advanced production plant at GKN Aerospace, where future nozzles will be manufactured.

 Knowledge must be brought to use in society and contribute to long-term development